 - Mobile landing page:

-Another option is to design a specific mobile landing page which you can send together with your SMS campaigns.
-With Pages premium, you can create a form using a text input field and checkbox, customers give their consent by providing their phone number on the landing page followed by checking a checkbox.
+Another option is to you use a mobile landing page which you can send together with your SMS campaigns.
+Our ready to use WhatsApp opt-in template can be found inside the Pages web application - simply tweak and add to you SMS campaigns.
+Pages premium allows you to create a form using a text input field and checkbox, customers give their consent by providing their phone number on the landing page followed by checking a checkbox.
 To confirm successful opt-in, re-direct them to a ˝Thank You˝ page.
 Opt-ins can be stored in our Address Book for future campaigns or exported as a CSV file.
 Visit our help center on how to create a form in Pages.

 - Website or App: